-Total other expense, net for the three months ended March 31, 2022 was \$1.0 million compared to \$0.6 million for the three months ended March 31, 2021.
-The \$0.4 million increase in other expense was primarily driven by a \$0.3 million increase in interest expense resulting from higher outstanding principal balances on our debt facility and a \$0.1 million decrease in other miscellaneous income.
+Total other expense, net for the three months ended March 31, 2023 was \$0.3 million compared to \$1.0 million for the three months ended March 31, 2022.
+This decrease of \$0.7 million was primarily driven by a \$0.6 million decrease in fair value of warrants, a \$0.2 million increase in other miscellaneous income, partially offset by increased net interest expense of \$0.1 million resulting from both higher current year average debt balances and interest rates.